-Minute to Win It Games
+How to Play These Team Minute to Win It Games

 Style #1: Man vs. Clock – In this version, one player will be trying to beat the clock for each game.
 So for instance, they will have to try and get all of the sprinkles from one bottle to another within a minute (hence the Minute to Win It).
 If they do, they win a prize.
 If not, let someone else have a shot.
 If you go with this style, I recommend choosing a different person for each game.

-- Style #2: Head to Head – In this style, you’ll pick two players for each game who will going head to head against each other playing a game rather than trying to beat the clock.
+Style #2: Head to Head – In this style, you’ll pick two players for each game who will going head to head against each other playing a game rather than trying to beat the clock.
 So you’ll give each person a bottle and see who can get the sprinkles from one bottle to the next first.
 The first person to finish wins the prize.
 Again, rotate through pairs for each game, repeating players as necessary.

-- Style #3: Team Competition – In this style, you’ll split your group into two (or 3 or 10 depending on the number of guests) teams.
+Style #3: Team Competition – In this style, you’ll split your group into two (or 3 or 10 depending on the number of guests) teams.
 For each game, teams must choose one player to compete head to head in the game with the other teams.
 So for instance, each team will be given a bottle and the first team to finish will receive 10 points, the second team will receive 5, etc.

-#1 – Feed the Abominable Snowman
+#1 – Feed the Monster (or Insert Creature Name Here)

 #2 – Suck it Up